jonhoo/tetris-tutorial/doc/drawing.md

 If we're going to draw a 20x10 grid of tiles, each 24x24 pixels in size, we need to make sure the canves we're drawing on is large enough.
 These lines change the width and height of the HTML canvas to be the appropriate size.
 Note that I said the width *of* the canvas.
-Similar to how we can assing functions to variables, we can also assign variables to variables.
+Similar to how we can assign functions to variables, we can also assign variables to variables.
 This is the basis of Object-Oriented Programming, something we'll be exposed to later in this tutorial.